-Mr. Dell is Founder and Managing Director of Kimmeridge, and oversees private investment.
-Mr. Dell is closely involved in the screening of new geological opportunities and in the negotiating and executing of private investment strategies.
+Ben Dell is a Managing Partner of Kimmeridge, and oversees private investment.
+He is closely involved in the screening of new geological opportunities and in the negotiation and execution of private investment strategies.

 Mr. Dell has an undergraduate degree in Earth Sciences from St. Peter’s College, Oxford.

-Mr. Makansi has a decade of experience as a principal investor in private equity with Warburg Pincus, and 3 years in M&A and capital markets with Lehman Brothers and GP Bullhound, a London Investment Bank.
-He served in a variety of roles at Warburg Pincus, where he most recently was head of the European Energy Practice, responsible for investments in energy sectors, including exploration and production, oil services and alternative energy.
+Henry Makansi is a Managing Partner at Kimmeridge.
+Prior to his tenure at Kimmeridge, Mr. Makansi had a decade of experience as a principal investor in private equity with Warburg Pincus, and three years in M&A and capital markets with Lehman Brothers and GP Bullhound, a London investment bank.
+He served in a variety of roles at Warburg Pincus, where he was head of the European Energy Practice, responsible for investments in exploration and production, oil services and alternative energy.

-Makansi holds a bachelor’s degree from Erasmus University Rotterdam in economic theory and mathematical economics, as well as a master’s degree from the London School of Economics and Political Science, where he focused on game theory, macroeconomics and international economics.
+Mr. Makansi holds a Master’s degree from Erasmus University Rotterdam in economic theory and mathematical economics, and completed accredited Master’s courses in game theory, macroeconomics, and international economics from the London School of Economics and Political Science.

-Dr. McMahon is the Director of Research at Kimmeridge Energy and is responsible for private investments, particularly outside the US, and for developing Kimmeridge’s geological research and screening capabilities.
-Prior to this role, Dr. McMahon was a Senior Equity Research Analyst for the Global Integrated Oils at Sanford C. Bernstein, where he was ranked 1st in the 2009 Institutional Investor Survey, for the third time.
+Neil McMahon serves as Managing Partner at Kimmeridge Energy and is responsible for developing Kimmeridge’s geological research and screening capabilities.
+Prior to this role, Dr. McMahon was a Senior Equity Research Analyst for the Global Integrated Oils at Sanford C. Bernstein, where he was ranked first three times in the Institutional Investor Research Survey.
 Dr. McMahon covered 18 of the largest integrated oils and refiners.
 He joined Sanford C. Bernstein in 2002.

 Before joining Sanford C. Bernstein, Dr. McMahon was an Engagement Manager at McKinsey, based in both Houston and London, where he had been since 1999.
 At McKinsey he mainly advised petroleum and electric power and natural gas clients (overseeing ENI’s acquisition of British Borneo and proposed Enterprise acquisition), and undertook proprietary research within McKinsey’s industry practices.
 Prior to McKinsey, Dr. McMahon worked in the oil industry as a geoscientist with British Petroleum (BP) and British Gas (BG) before moving into consulting with Arthur D. Little where he became a manager in its Global Energy Practice.

-Noam Lockshin is a Vice President at Kimmeridge, responsible for management of the firm’s US direct investments.
+Noam Lockshin is a Partner at Kimmeridge, responsible for management of the firm’s US direct investments.